Vioshim/ScamKicker/extensions/README.md

-# Scales/
+# Extensions/

-Scales which contain the bot's core functions.
+Extensions which contain the bot's core functions.

 | File          | Description         |
 | ------------- | ------------------- |